-We have other passages where Jesus talks of His own return2,3,4,6,7.
-In these, He never says He will return to earth.
+We have other passages where Jesus talks of His own return2,3,4,6,7 (and John8).
+In these, never is it said He will return to earth.
 He does speak of His throne2,3,4 which some may infer “throne on earth.”
-One especially2 may tempt a literal, physical, earthly throne meaning.
+One2, in particular, may tempt someone to make a literal, physical, earthly throne interpretation.
 However, unless Jesus is contradicting Himself in the immediate context2 and other places4, we can understand that He’s speaking metaphorically and simply means that all believers will conquer and become glorious upon His return4.

 Finally, there is one passage of prophecy that is plucked from its context to sometimes justify Jesus’ return to earth5.
 Surely His feet standing “on the Mount of Olives” proves His return to earth, right?
 Except, we see from the context5 – something too often ignored in Bible study but especially end times doctrine – this is a metaphor for judgement and the “dividing” that will happen between the righteous and the unrighteous1,3,4.